White woman with red hair in striped shirt sits on bed in college dorm room

 9. Community and resident assistants

 Ten to 20 years ago, resident assistants were perceived as an on-campus standard.
 Today student paraprofessionals have become an off-campus norm as well.
 Students and parents recognize that resident assistants and purpose-built communities are key factors in supporting academic success.
-All parties seem to appreciate that paraprofessional staff foster healthy students living in residential communities and are important in the transition from home to college living.
+All parties seem to appreciate that resident staff foster healthy living in residential communities and are important in the transition from home to college life.

-Start searching for your perfect campus with our College Search tool.
+Start searching for your perfect campus and residential life with our College Search tool and featured college profiles page.

 Like what you’re reading?